Tackling air quality

 What we are doing to improve our air quality

-We are already working on a number of initiatives to improve air quality.
+In addition to the Clean Air Zone we are also working on a number of initiatives to improve air quality.

 - creating more efficient bus routes